 To diagnose multiple myeloma, doctors will take a personal and family history of the individual concerned.

-They may also use a range of tests, including:
+They may also use a

 - a physical examination